-If the initial screening is reactive, clinicians must offer follow-up healthcare, including HCV diagnostic testing, or referral to an experienced HCV care provider.
+If the initial screening is reactive, clinicians must offer follow-up healthcare, including HCV diagnostic testing, or refer the patient to a liver disease specialist.
 By requiring HCV antibody screening for this age cohort in traditional medical settings and supporting screening efforts in community-based locations, NYS is actively seeking to identify people with chronic HCV infection and link them to treatment before irreversible liver damage occurs.

 In response to the law, hospitals, clinics, health centers, and other primary care medical facilities have established HCV screening programs.
 During the first year of implementing the law, there was a 51% increase in specimens submitted for HCV testing.
 Testing rates among active Medicaid clients increased 52%.
-Among persons with newly diagnosed HCV infection, linkage to care increased approximately 40% in NYS (excluding New York City) and 11% in New York City .
+Among persons with newly diagnosed HCV infection, linkage to care increased approximately 40% in NYS (excluding New York City) and 11% in New York City [Flanigan et al. 2017].

 However, people with HCV infection may face significant barriers to accessing care in clinical settings, including lack of health insurance, physical disability, ongoing substance use, mental health disorders, and housing instability.
 Locating HCV screening sites in a variety of community-based organizations, such as syringe exchange programs, sexually transmitted disease (STI) clinics, and local health departments, is integral to the effort to provide HCV screening, treatment, and education in diverse settings.